leighlawhon/jakeportfolio/_posts/2023-05-01-microdiff.markdown

 In conclusion, Microdiff is the fastest diffing library because of its performance-focused architecture and the focus on 99% of cases, and Microdiff is still able to also use modern features and make it possible to use easily.
 If you are interested in Microdiff, check out the GitHub repo.
 I hope you have learned something from this, and thank you for reading.

 ## Next Steps
+There are some issues on this project on GitHub.
+People want to use microdiff with JSON Pacth, which is a standard format for tracking devs and patching them.
+This a potential v2.

 [example of microdiff](https://leighlawhon-verbose-broccoli-xrpwj67x5vq3v57q.github.dev/)